jaspector

 Not separately published; contact Building Division for inspection scheduling windows.

-Typical inspection sequence: Plans reviewed by Building Official; inspections conducted during construction to verify compliance with approved plans and adopted codes; project-specific inspection types (footing/setback, framing, rough mechanical/electrical/plumbing, insulation, final) apply; all inspections must be approved before proceeding to the next phase.
+Typical sequence: Plans reviewed by Building Official; inspections conducted during construction to verify compliance with approved plans and adopted codes; project-specific inspection types (footing/setback, framing, rough mechanical/electrical/plumbing, insulation, final) apply; all inspections must be approved before proceeding to the next phase.

-Do I need a building permit in Vernal, UT?
+01 Do I need a building permit in Vernal, UT?

 All new construction (residential and commercial), additions, remodels, alterations, and set-up of manufactured homes; separate miscellaneous permits required for roofing, electrical upgrades, and gas additions; fences within city limits require a permit; all commercial projects also require Planning approval before permit issuance.

-How much does a building permit cost in Vernal, UT?
+02 How much does a building permit cost in Vernal, UT?

+Building permit fees in Vernal, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based permit fee; Resolution No. 2025-04 amended the charges for services and building fees for 2025..
 Plan check fee: Plan review deposit required before review begins; additional plan check fees may apply..

-How do I apply for a building permit in Vernal, UT?
+03 How do I apply for a building permit in Vernal, UT?

-1. Confirm the parcel is within Vernal City limits; parcels outside city limits require Uintah County permits.
+To apply for a building permit in Vernal, UT, follow these steps: 1.
+Confirm the parcel is within Vernal City limits; parcels outside city limits require Uintah County permits.
 2. Obtain the correct address and parcel number; identify the zoning district using the Vernal City Zoning Map.
 3. Gather all contractor and owner information required for the application.
 4. Complete the online building permit application at vernal.gov or download the printable PDF; upload any required plans to the online application.
 5. For commercial projects, obtain Vernal City Planning approval before submitting the building permit application.
 6. A plan review deposit is required for any permit that necessitates a plan review; pay when directed.
 7. Await review: residential permits typically take 2 weeks or less; commercial permits typically take up to 3 weeks after all documentation is submitted.
 8. Pay remaining permit fees when the permit is approved for issuance.
 9. Keep the permit and approved plans on the job site throughout construction.
 10. Schedule all required inspections through the Building Division at least 24 hours in advance.

-How long does it take to get a building permit in Vernal, UT?
+04 How long does it take to get a building permit in Vernal, UT?

-What work is exempt from building permits in Vernal, UT?
+05 What work is exempt from building permits in Vernal, UT?

-How do I schedule a building inspection in Vernal, UT?
+06 How do I schedule a building inspection in Vernal, UT?

-Inspections can be scheduled via: 435-789-2271, Building portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Vernal, UT via: 435-789-2271, Building portal.
 At least 24 hours prior to the desired inspection date and time..

-Other cities in Uintah County
+Other jurisdictions in Uintah County.

-View all Uintah County jurisdictions →
+All Uintah County jurisdictions →